fmenozzi/fmenozzi.github.io/_posts/2015-09-21-location-location-location.markdown

 }
 {% endhighlight %}

 Notice that the only difference between the first and second example is that I am accessing the value at `(r,c)` in each iteration, instead of at `(c,r)`.
-This seemingly innocuous change results in a surprinsingly big performance boost: On my machine, running the second example takes 0.50 seconds, while the first example takes 1.45 seconds.
+This seemingly innocuous change results in a surprinsingly big performance boost: On my machine, running the first example takes 1.45 seconds, while the second example takes 0.50 seconds.

 This may not seem like a lot, but think about it: by swapping <i>two characters</i> in our code that control memory access patterns, we made the program run <i>three times faster</i>.
-Imagine if this kind of code was nested deep inside a series of performance-critical loops and you can start to imagine why such an improvement would be important.
-Additionally, the presence of the prefetcher means that, if we access our data contiguously, we are essentially extending our cache infinitely, since the prefetcher is always going to be a few steps ahead of us.
+Our programs are logically identical and yet, just by changing <i>the order in which we iterate</i> we've improved the performance threefold.
+In fact, we can take this idea even further: the presence of the prefetcher means that, if we access our data contiguously, we are essentially extending our cache infinitely, since the prefetcher is always going to be a few steps ahead of us in placing the next items in the cache.

 The fact that it's the <i>data</i>, rather than the code, that impacts performance here is not necessarily intuitive at first glance; after all, a byte is a byte, whether it's at address `0x4000` or `0x8000`.
 But it's important nonetheless to understand that <i>where</i> you store something can sometimes be more important than what you're storing in the first place.
 After all, it's all about location, location, location.